Who is PewDiePie?

 PewDiePie is sponsored by a number of well-known brands, including:

-PewDiePie has been sponsored by G FUEL since January 2019, though his love for the drink goes back much earlier.
+G FUEL and PewDiePie have been partners since January 2019, though Felix's love for the drink goes back much earlier.
 Even before the sponsorship, PewDiePie often drank G FUEL while streaming and creating videos for his fans.
-In October 2019, he announced his own custom G FUEL flavor inspired by lingonberry, with the canned version of his G FUEL flavor launching in July 2020.
+In October 2019, he announced his own custom G FUEL flavor, "PewDiePie," inspired by lingonberry.
+The canned version of G FUEL PewDiePie became available to U.S. customers in July of 2020.
+Fans of PewDiePie can pick up tubs and cans of G FUEL PewDiePie at gfuel.com, or pick up cans in select U.S. stores.
+Use the G FUEL Store Locator to find a store near you!

 Shop PewDiePie's G FUEL collection here!